burczu/currency-converter/README.md

 ## Initialization

-Before the first use, you need to install node dependencies:
+Before the first use, clone this repository and install node dependencies:

 ```
 yarn